Barclays, SocGen UK staff revert to home working as government advice shifts | Business

 More lenders are also expected to tell all but essential staff to work from home, a source at another big British bank said on Tuesday, asking not to be named.
 Some banks, including NatWest Group, have told staff they can work from home until next year.

-(Reporting By Lawrence White and Sinead Cruise, Additional reporting by Ann Maria Shibu in Bengaluru; editing by Barbara Lewis and Lisa Shumaker/Mark Heinrich)
+(Reporting By Lawrence White and Sinead Cruise, Additional reporting by Ann Maria Shibu in Bengaluru; editing by Lisa Shumaker, Mark Heinrich and Tom Brown)

 ALSO READ